markpiffer/pypourri/README.md

 - **mixin**: Mixing two lists while keeping their relative orders

   From two lists e.g. [1,2,3] and [a,b,c] create all permutations where 1 *never* comes after 2, a *never* after b, etc.: [1,a,2,3,b,c], [1,a,b,2,c,3],...

+- **binom_combi**: Generate the binomial coefficient combinations (or just the deltas) in a special order, avoiding big jumps in source set

+  'n over k': Generate binomial combinations like itertools.combinations, but in a order where two consecutive combinations will differ for each place in at most one position.
+I.e. for a 3-combination out of string "abcdef" you get "abc", "abd", "abe" etc. and no position in the 3-character string will jump more than +/-1 in the source set - you will get "abf", "acf" instead of the lexical sort order "abf", "acd" of itertools.combinations.